evanpengyang/evanpengyang/README.md

-## Hi there 👋
+## Hey, I'm Evan 👋

-Hi!
 I'm Evan, a UBC Business and Computer Science (BUCS) student.
 I'm passionate about combining computer science and business concepts!

 <!--
 **evanpengyang/evanpengyang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.